 Public schools in San Jose

-Public schools in San Jose generally offer a high standard of education.
-However, parents are advised to judge each school on its individual merits.
+Public schools in San Jose generally offer a high standard of education, though parents are advised to judge each school on its individual merits.
 It's a good idea to visit a school in person, meet with the headteachers and request a tour of the facilities.

 Attendance of public schools is determined by geographical location.
 Students attend the public school that falls in the school district they reside in.
 Parents will need to provide proof that they reside permanently within the specific school district.
-It follows, then, that choosing a home in a good school district is therefore paramount for expats moving to San Jose with children.
+Choosing a home in a good school district is therefore paramount for expats moving to San Jose with children.
 In general, the better public schools in Silicon Valley tend to be in the more upmarket areas.

 Private schools in San Jose